VHenriksson/solodeity/README.md

 ## Rules of the game

-In solodeity, each player bets on a number between 1 and 10000, each bet is a set price (say $x$ ETH, where $x$ is probably much smaller than 1).
-After 10000 people have bet their numbers, the winner is the player who has the highest unique bid.
-If that player bid $y$, they are paid $xy$ ETH.
+In solodeity, each player bets on a number between 1 and a maximal number $y$, each bet is a set price (say $x$ ETH, where $x$ is probably much smaller than 1).
+After $y$ people have bet their numbers, the winner is the player who has the highest _unique_ bid.
+If that player bid $z$, they are paid $xz$ ETH.

 ## Remarks

 This code is not production grade and may contain bugs.
+The code is still in development.

 Note that this contract is probably __not legal__ to publish in most jurisdisctions, due to online gambling being heavily regulated.
 This contract is __only for demonstration purposes__, and a way for me to learn Solidity.